 Other common causes of chest pain

-Costochondritis may be confused for several other conditions that present similar chest pain symptoms:
+There are many conditions that cause chest pain, and Costochondritis may be confused for other conditions that present similar chest pain symptoms including:

 - Lower rib pain syndrome